korczis/apollon/README.md

 What is this heavy-weight box for?
 For super-quick prototyping.

 Yes.
 You know that.

-You got an idea.
+1. You got an idea.
 You want to immediately start working on it.

-Than you realize you need to setup development envrionment with all the tools and stuff.
+2. You realize you need to setup development envrionment with all the tools and stuff.

 That is what this fat boy is here for.

-It can be made up and running with few commands.
+It can be made up and running with [few commands](https://github.com/korczis/apollo-fat-box#getting-started).

 ## What is included